Adventures in Freelance Writing

 In the end, much like gardening, even though we can prepare the ground and provide all the necessary conditions, sometimes the ground remains fallow.

-Perhaps NVQs were not for them and, in some parallel universe they’re writing a blog post about the terrible jobs that made them start an NVQ they didn’t want, and how they rebelled by failing to do the work.
+Perhaps NVQs were not for them and, in some parallel universe they’re writing a blog post about the terrible employers that made them start an NVQ they didn’t want, and how they rebelled by failing to do the work.
 Who knows?

 My point, if there is any, is that sometimes all we can do is turn up and give it our best shot.
 Now, tell me more about QCFs…